gfrogat/tpp_airflow/README.md

 - PostgreSQL Database for Metadata and Result
 - RabbitMQ Broker
 - Celery Executor
-- Encrypted Proby via NGINX to Airflow and Flower webservers for monitoring.
+- Encrypted Proxy via NGINX to Airflow and Flower webservers for monitoring.

 The databases are not dockerized and run on the host as separate services.